konn/ghc-wasm-earthly/README.md

 It might not be too hard to fix it, but I would rather use GHC 9.8 on the host.
 The situation should be resolved once HLS supports GHC 9.10.

+## Notes on Routers for Cloudflare Worker

+Although this repository contains some implementation of a Servant-Workers bridge, it is not encouraged to use it.
+It currently converts ReadableStream from/to Haskell-side streaming mechanisms to use with WAI-types, which makes interop with R2 and/or Caching API of Workers fragile.
+We decided to develop Steward, which is a subset of Servant's Generic interface and designed (incompletely) to work both with Workers and client.

 ## Prior Works

 ### GHC WASM Backend + JSFFI